EAlmadi/Phase3_project/README.md

 2. __*Data Manipulation*__

 We then added columns that we deemed useful in our analysis.
 We changed our area code column to an object rather than it being an integer as it is categorical.
-We followed by standardizing our collumns so that our model can be effective.
+The phone number column was dropped as it was not necessary for our analysis.
+We followed by standardizing our columns so that our model can be effective.

 3. __*Exploratory Data Analysis*__